 Star Trek, year 2151: subspace frequencies are "flooded" with signals.
 Anyone can communicate with each other using this handy gadget that locates the colleague to talk to with voice commands, or allows you to talk to the central computer.
 And I don't tell you when it was integrated directly into the uniform, with a very comfortable pin.
 Picard's bullshit reaches us everywhere.

 Real life, year 2020: just press a button on the Vocera medical transmitter, say the name of a person to reach and Vocera will locate them.
-The company says the device reduces responses from roaming staff from two minutes to nine seconds.
+The company says the device cuts responses from roaming staff from two minutes to nine seconds.